jdlrobson/wikitrender/README.md

 # Wikitrender

-A wrapper for the (https://wikitech.wikimedia.org/wiki/EventStreams)Wikimedia EventStream for monitoring edit activity on Wikimedia projects e.g. Wikipedia over an extended period of time.
+A wrapper for the [Wikimedia EventStream](https://wikitech.wikimedia.org/wiki/EventStreams) for monitoring edit activity on Wikimedia projects e.g. Wikipedia over an extended period of time.

 Sample code: